WayScience/cellpainting_predicts_cardiac_fibrosis/README.md

 ![Composite_Figure.png](example_figs/Composite_Figure.png)

-## Goal
+## Goals

+The goals of this project are:
+1. To identify morphology features from cardiac fibroblasts that distinguish cardiac patients
-The goal of this project is to identify a biomarker associated with cardiac fibroblasts that indicates if the scarring caused by cardiac arrest is reversed.
+2. To discover a cell morphology biomarker associated with drug treatment to reverse fibrosis scarring caused by cardiac arrest.

 ## Repository Structure